billyxs/redux-waiter/README.md

 import notification from 'path/to/notification';

 const SearchRequestForm = connectWaiter({
+  // name can be a string or a function with access to props
-  name: 'my-waiter-name',
+  name: (props) => 'my-waiter-name',

+  // requestCreator, your promise builder
   requestCreator: (params, props) => yourAPI.getSomething(params),

   // onMount
   onMount: (props) => {
     props.dispatch(customAction());
   },

+  // clear the waiter data when the component is being added to the view
   clearOnMount: true,

-  // request on mount options
+  // create your promise request when mounting your component
   requestOnMount: true,

   // pass parameters to the request creator based on props